The most important thing you must do when you receive a donation of any size is immediately thank your donor warmly and provide a donation receipt.

 Dear Samantha,

-Wow, you really came through when families need you!
+Wow!
+You really came through when families needed you!

 Warmly,